humbleafrica-zz/artmatch/README.md

     The technologies used in this project are HTML5, CSS, Python, Django JavaScript and Bootstrap.

+    django will allow me to build a website in smaller feature chunks with little effort.

         HTML was use for the structuring of the pages Bootstrap was use to ensure that the page appear a certain way on mobiles and another on tablets, desktops and laptops